ashraf2047/rails-online-store/README.md

 # Mock online store built with Rails 5

-A server-side web API used to fetch products from an inventory.
+A server-side web API used to create, update, fetch, purchase and delete products from a store.

 ## API Endpoints